librenms/librenms/doc/Developing/os/Health-Information.md

 #### Advanced health discovery

 If you can't use the yaml files as above, then you will need to create the discovery code in php.
+If it is possible to create via yaml, php discovery will likely be rejected due to the much higher chance of later problems, so it is highly suggested to use yaml.

 The directory structure for sensor information is `includes/discovery/sensors/$class/$os.inc.php`.
-The format of all of the sensors follows the same code format which is to collect sensor information via SNMP and then call the `discover_sensor()` function; with the exception of state sensors which requires additional code.
+The format of all the sensors follows the same code format which is to collect sensor information via SNMP and then call the `discover_sensor()` function; except state sensors which requires additional code.
 Sensor information is commonly found in an ENTITY mib supplied by device's vendor in the form of a table.
 Other mib tables may be used as well.
 Sensor information is first collected by